-Affected Property: No. 127A (Lot 62) Whitfield Street, Bassendean Support Summary of Submission Comment I strongly support the draft amendments to LPP No.13 and Noted. commend the attention to detail to the processes involved in its implementation; recognise that it will require significant investment of staff time and engagement with affected Summary of Submission I strongly support the draft amendments to LPP No.13 and • commend the attention to detail to the processes involved in its implementation; • recognise that it will require
+19 Affected Property: No. 127A (Lot 62) Whitfield Street, Bassendean Supp Support Summary of Submission Comment 19.1 I strongly support the draft amendments to LPP No.13 and commend the attention to detail to the processes involved in its implementation; recognise that it will require significant investment of staff time and engagement with affected land owners; Noted.

-- difficult as it will be, it is important to raise and defend the value of mature trees in our neighbourhoods and support the Town's intention to take this on at a local level, tree by tree, until such time that the place of trees is more respected by the community at large and not dismissed as inconsequential damage in development. - The science on the positive value of mature trees is in, we need our cultural values to catch up and I see this policy is a step in that direction.
+e of our the on at until es is unity as in alue our nd I that neighbourhoods and support the Town's intention to take this on at a local level, tree by tree, until such time that the place of trees is more respected by the community at large and not dismissed as --- ---